-- asthma, difficulty breathing or other lung problems - heart diseases (such as disturbances in heart rhythm or Prinzmetal angina) - diabetes - any allergic conditions - psoriasis, a skin disease with thickened patches of red skin, often with silvery scales - thyroid disorder - any blood vessel disorder causing poor circulation in the arms and legs - kidney problems - liver problems - phaeochromocytoma, a rare tumour of the adrenal gland.
+- asthma, difficulty breathing or other lung problems - certain heart diseases such as disturbances in heart rhythm or Prinzmetal angina - diabetes - any allergic conditions - psoriasis, a skin disease with thickened patches of red skin, often with silvery scales - · thyroid disorde - any blood vessel disorder causing poor circulation in the arms and legs - · kidney problems - liver problems - phaeochromocytoma, a rare tumour of the adrenal gland.

-Your doctor may want to take special care if you have any of these conditions.
+Your doctor may want to take special care if you have any of the above conditions.

-Tell your doctor if you are going to have anaesthesia (for example for surgery).
+Tell your doctor if you are going to have anaesthesia (for example, for surgery).
+Risoprolol may influence how your body reachests.

-Bicor may influence how your body reacts to this situation.
+Bisoprolol may influence how your body reacts to this situation.

-If you have not told your doctor about any of the above, tell them before you start taking Bicor.
+If you have not told your doctor about any of the above, tell them before you start taking this medicine.